How to take better photos of your kids

 Guess what.
 Mine weren’t when I started.
 I made a million mistakes.
 I still often take terrible phone photos – often the moment outweighs the perfect conditions.
 The only way to take better photos of your kids is to start now.
 Take a photo and then when you take your next photo – try make it a little better.
 Incremental change is super powerful.
 I still print my phone photos.
 They’re nothing close to the quality of my ‘good camera’ and because I am lazy with it they’re often pretty average but they still ring true with moment and memory and that gives them value.

+What's the point?
 You never do anything with the photos anyway.

-• Get down on your child’s level.
+- Get down on your child's level (Change your view point)

-• Practise, practise.
+- Practise, practise.

 If you’re after a great course you can sign up to Mamatography’s Beginner Photography Masterclass – use the code MAMABEC for a $50 discount.